St. Thomas Mount railway station: History

 The station lies in the Chennai Beach–Tambaram section of the Chennai Suburban Railway Network, the first suburban section of the city.
 With the completion of track-lying work in March 1931, which began in 1928, the suburban services were started on 11 May 1931 between Beach and Tambaram, and was electrified on 15 November 1931, with the first MG EMU services running on 1.5 kV DC.
 The section was converted to 25 kV AC traction on 15 January 1967.

 As of 2012, an integrated terminal for Chennai Metro and MRTS is under construction at the station complex at a cost of ₹ 780 million.
 The construction is expected to be completed by September 2013.
 The ₹ 780-million contract for the construction of the station was initially awarded to Consolidated Construction Consortium Limited (CCCL).
 However, owing to delay the contract was terminated and is being given to a new contractor.

-Upgradation
+Projects and Upgradation

 As of 2023, the station had a footfall of 30,000 passengers a day.
-The task of upgrading of the station was taken up in 2023 under Indian Railway's "Amruth Bharath" scheme at a cost of ₹ 141.5 million.
+The task of upgrading of St. Thomas Mount station alongwith 72 other stations in Tamil Nadu, was taken up in 2023 under Indian Railway's Amrit Bharat Station Scheme at a cost of ₹ 141.5 million and was inaugurated on 23 May 2025.